Indiana: European exploration and sovereignty

 In 1679, French explorer René-Robert Cavelier, Sieur de La Salle was the first European to cross into Indiana after reaching present-day South Bend at the St. Joseph River.
-He returned the following year to learn about the region.
-French-Canadian fur traders soon arrived, bringing blankets, jewelry, tools, whiskey and weapons to trade for skins with the Native Americans.
+He was followed by French-Canadian fur traders exchanging blankets, jewelry, tools, whiskey and weapons with the Native Americans for skins.

 By 1702, Sieur Juchereau established the first trading post near Vincennes.
 In 1715, Sieur de Vincennes built Fort Miami at Kekionga, now Fort Wayne.
 In 1717, another Canadian, Picote de Beletre, built Fort Ouiatenon on the Wabash River, to try to control Native American trade routes from Lake Erie to the Mississippi River.

 In 1732, Sieur de Vincennes built a second fur trading post at Vincennes.
-French Canadian settlers, who had left the earlier post because of hostilities, returned in larger numbers.
-In a period of a few years, British colonists arrived from the East and contended against the Canadians for control of the lucrative fur trade.
-Fighting between the French and British colonists occurred throughout the 1750s as a result.
+In a period of a few years, British colonists arrived from the East and contended with the Canadians for control of the lucrative fur trade.
+Fighting between the French and British colonists occurred throughout the 1750s.

-The Native American tribes of Indiana sided with the French Canadians during the French and Indian War (also known as the Seven Years' War).
+The Native American tribes of Indiana sided with the French Canadians during the French and Indian War (an episode of the Seven Years' War between the European great powers).
 With British victory in 1763, the French were forced to cede to the British crown all their lands in North America east of the Mississippi River and north and west of the colonies.

-The tribes in Indiana did not give up: they captured Fort Ouiatenon and Fort Miami during Pontiac's Rebellion.
-The British royal proclamation of 1763 designated the land west of the Appalachians for Native American use, and excluded British colonists from the area, which the Crown called "Indian Territory".
+Tribal resistance continued with Pontiac's Rebellion and the capture of forts Ouiatenon and Miami.
+The Royal Proclamation of 1763 designated the land west of the Appalachians as an Indian Reserve, and excluded British colonists from the area, which the Crown called "Indian Territory".
+The measure was one of the first significant areas of dispute between Britain and the colonies and would become a contributing factor leading to the American Revolution.

 In 1775, the American Revolutionary War began as the colonists sought self-government and independence from the British.
 The majority of the fighting took place near the East Coast, but the Patriot military officer George Rogers Clark called for an army to help fight the British in the west.
 Clark's army won significant battles and took over Vincennes and Fort Sackville on February 25, 1779.

 During the war, Clark managed to cut off British troops, who were attacking the eastern colonists from the west.
 His success is often credited for changing the course of the American Revolutionary War.
 At the end of the war, through the Treaty of Paris, the British crown ceded their claims to the land south of the Great Lakes to the newly formed United States, including Native American lands.